srinivasu-developer/algorithms/sorting/readme.md

 The key process in quickSort is partition().
 Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
 All this should be done in linear time.

+#### Three partitions are possible for the Quicksort algorithm:

+1. Naive partition: In this partition helps to maintain the relative order of the elements but this partition takes O(n) extra space.
+2. Lomuto partition: In this partition, The last element chooses as a pivot in this partition.
+The pivot acquires its required position after partition but more comparison takes place in this partition.
+3. Hoare's partition: In this partition, The first element chooses as a pivot in this partition.
+The pivot displaces its required position after partition but less comparison takes place as compared to the Lomuto partition.

 #### Analysis:
 Although the worst case time complexity of QuickSort is O(n2) which is more than many other sorting algorithms like Merge Sort and Heap Sort, QuickSort is faster in practice, because its inner loop can be efficiently implemented on most architectures, and in most real-world data.
 QuickSort can be implemented in different ways by changing the choice of pivot, so that the worst case rarely occurs for a given type of data.
 However, merge sort is generally considered better when data is huge and stored in external storage.